sarah-antillia/TensorFlow-FlexUNet-Tiled-Image-Segmentation-IDRiD/README.md

 <br>
 <b>3.
 Tiled Image Segmentation</b><br>
-We applied our Tiled-Image Segmentation inference method to predict the colorized Microaneurysms, Haemorrhages, Hard Exudates, Soft Exudates, Optic Dis )c legions for the mini_test images with a resolution of 4288x2848 pixels.<br><br>
+We applied our Tiled-Image Segmentation inference method to predict the colorized Microaneurysms, Haemorrhages, Hard Exudates, Soft Exudates, Optic Disc legions for the mini_test images with a resolution of 4288x2848 pixels.<br><br>

 <hr>